-Section 1(1)-Would amend section 1(b) of the act which contains the definition of the term, "foreign principal," by dropping from that definition as it now reads certain domestic persons whose connection with a foreign country arises solely from the fact that they agree to employ an agent in this country on behalf of a foreign interest. existing law, all the agents of such domestic intermediaries are confronted with the technical requirement of registration, however unrelated the activities of these agents may be to the purposes of any foreign interest.

-However, section 1 of the proposed bill would, at the same time, redefine the phrase, "agent of a foreign principal," to insure that that phrase covers persons who are either directly or indirectly subject to the direction of control of a foreign principal.
+Section 1(1) would amend section 1(b) of the act which contains the definition of the term "foreign principal" by dropping from that definition as it now reads certain domestic persons whose connection with a foreign country arises solely from the fact that they agree to employ an agent in this country on behalf of a foreign interest.
+Under existing law, all the agents of such domestic intermediaries are confronted with the technical requirement of registration, however unrelated the activities of these agents may be to the purposes of any foreign interest.
+However, section 1(2) of the proposed bill would, at the same time, redefine the phrase "agent of a foreign principal" to insure that that phrase covers persons who are either directly or indirectly subject to the direction or control of a foreign principal.

-The proposed change would also substitute the phrase, "combinations of persons," for the phrase, "combinations of individuals," in order to extend the types of foreign associated entities covered by the definition of the term "foreign principal."
-Under section 1(a) "the term 'person' includes an individual, partnership, association, corporation, organization, or any other combination of individuals."
+The proposed change would also substitute the phrase "combinations of persons" for the phrase "combinations of individuals," in order to extend the types of foreign associated entities covered by the definition of the term "foreign principal."
+Under section 1(a) of the act "the term person includes an individual, partnership, association, corporation, organization, or any other combination of individuals."

-Section 1(2)-Would amend section 1(c) of the act which contains the definition of the term "agent of a foreign principal."
-The section as amended would specify four categories of activities any of which would require registration on the part of an agent of a foreign principal.
-Under existing law, any person having an agency relationship with a foreign principal is required to register (unless exempted) regardless of the nature of the activities performed by him for the foreign principal.
+Section 1(2) would amend section 1(c) of the act which contains the definition of the term "agent of a foreign principal."
+The section as amended would specify four categories of activities any of which would be a vital factor in creating the agency relationship.
 The extreme breadth of the existing definition appears to have been dictated by the prewar circumstances surrounding enactment of the law.